-- a.
-Shall appoint an Entry Authority. - b.
-Shall be responsible for safe execution of fuel tank/cell entries. - c.
-Shall review, approve and sign the Master Entry Plan (MEP), annually. - d.
-Shall designate fuel systems repair facilities/areas. - e.
-Shall ensure availability and compliance with technical orders and/or operating instructions for equipment used in fuel systems repair facilities/areas. - f.
-Shall ensure compliance with safety, health and environmental instructions/directives. - g.
-Should coordinate on material and equipment substitutions. - h.
-May, when required, substitute non-2A6X4 personnel for the Equipment Monitor/Runner. - i.
-May, when required, coordinate on waiver of certain safety and health requirements.
+- Shall appoint an Entry Authority/Supervisor. - Shall be responsible for safe execution of fuel tank/cell entries. - Shall review, approve and sign the Master Entry Plan (MEP), annually. - Shall designate fuel systems repair facilities/areas.

+- Shall ensure availability and compliance with TOs and/or operating instructions for equipment used in fuel systems repair facilities/areas. - Shall ensure compliance with safety, health and environmental instructions/directives. - Should coordinate on material and equipment substitutions. - May, when required, substitute non-2A6X4 personnel for the Equipment Monitor/Runner. - May, when required, coordinate on waiver of certain safety and health requirements.